shavronya/hw2_HSU/README.md

 ![image](https://user-images.githubusercontent.com/114799897/213426718-70e0b3fc-02c6-4b87-8de9-830bb7529e4d.png)

-according to the heatmap, the quality of the assembly improve compared to the previous run of SPAdes.
+according to the heatmap, the quality of the assembly improved because of addition of mate-pair libraries

-WHYYYY

 ## Genome Annotation